RECREATION SPECIALIST/THERAPIST ROLE

 - Conduct a specialised recreation assessment and written report of individual client’s recreational and leisure interests, needs, skills and potential abilities

-- Provide client and family with information on appropriate individual and group recreation and leisure options considering individual’s ability
+- Provide client, family and or therapy team with information on appropriate individual and group recreation and leisure options considering individual’s ability

 - Work with families to support client and family recreation and leisure options